tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

 specifically Big Tech is their dream.
 Every time I hear someone say that, I just have to sit back and think:

-- Is your dream to faciliate anti-competitive behaviors?
+- Is your dream to facilitate anti-competitive behaviors?
 - Is your dream to work for a company trying to single-handedly ruin computing?
 - etc...